Top of page

 The Grace Abernethy Scholarships are financial awards from the Grace K.J.
 Abernethy Fund.
 The funds are dispersed through the Hawai'i Community Foundation.
 Any Creative Writing major may receive the scholarships, but majors from Hawai'i receive preference.

-If you are receiving financial aid, the award will be applied to your aid package.
+The scholarship amounts are to be determined when awarded.
+If you are receiving financial aid, the scholarship will be applied to your aid package.

-To apply for either scholarship, you must be a declared Creative Writing major at any stage of completing the requirements.
+To apply for either scholarship, your Creative Writing major declaration must be finalized; you may be at any stage of completing the requirements.

-To apply, you must submit the following, as ONE DOCUMENT IN EITHER WORD OR PDF FORMAT, to nora.lewis@emory.edu with "scholarship" in the subject line by the 12pm, March 20 deadline:
+Submit the following, as ONE DOCUMENT IN EITHER WORD OR PDF FORMAT, to nora.lewis@emory.edu with "scholarship" in the subject line:

 1. A cover sheet with the following information: